ledeprogram/courses/foundations/README.md

 time: M & W 10am - 1pm
 affiliation: Columbia University, Lede Program
 instructors: Jonathan Soma, Dennis Tenen
-location: 601b Pulitzer Hall (for the first week, then according to [schedule](room-sched.pdf)
+location: 601b Pulitzer Hall* (for the first week, then according to [schedule](room-sched.pdf)

 ---

+\* We will be meeting in room 601b for the first week or so and then according to the [room schedule](room-sched.pdf).

 > An introduction to the ways in which the computer and data technologies can be partners in creative practices.
 We will emphasize writing code over point-and-click interfaces, presenting the computer as a programmable object.
 Through a series of projects, students will move from exploratory sessions, to writing small programs, to sharing code with others in class.
 They will learn by making, and in the process master a "scripting language" like Python or Ruby.
 Projects will examine and extend existing technologies in the digital humanities, computational journalism, architecture, and design; and will likely deal in text and images, in human relationships as exhibited through social networks, in map-making, and in reporting.